tdwg/bdq/tg2/_review/docs/guide/users/index.md

 ### 2.4 Test Parameters (normative)

 Some Tests are parameterized.
-When a Test is Parameterized, and a value other than the default value is used for some Parameter, reports SHOULD identify the Tests using at least the Label (rdfs:Label) for the Test class, in combination with the Parameter and the value of the argument that replaced the Parameter in this specific case.
+When a Test is Parameterized, and a value other than the default value is used for some Parameter, reports SHOULD identify the Tests using at least the Label (rdfs:label) for the Test class, in combination with the Parameter and the value of the argument that replaced the Parameter in this specific case.

 Values of Parameters, other than the defaults, SHOULD also be present in the Response.comment.